nbastin/mc-storage-stats/README.md

 # Usage

 The command-line tool `storage-totals` will take your region data directory and the list of chunk selections, and output total counts for each distinct item it finds in a container in JSON or CSV format.
-Shulkers within other containers are also searched, while droppers and dispensers are currently ignored.
+Shulkers within other containers are also searched.

 ```
 usage: storage-totals [-h] [--output-type OTYPE] [--outfile OUTFILE]